 Warmsprings Falls and Lemolo Falls require a longer hike than the others to reach them but are worth visiting as well.

 Diamond Lake was completely frozen and covered in snow on this beautiful day.
-I walked out on the ice a couple hundred feet.
+I walked out on the ice a couple of hundred feet.
 People were out on the ice to go fishing.
 That was interesting to see.
-I bet, I can have an awesome view of the lake here during the summer time.
+I bet, I can have an awesome view of the lake here during the summertime.

-After talking to the ranger and getting some good tips where to go at the Rim Village, I headed up the 3-mile stretch.
-The Rangers try to keep the road open during winter time as good as possible and usually it’s open about 80% of the time.
+After talking to the ranger and getting some good tips on where to go at the Rim Village, I headed up the 3-mile stretch.
+The Rangers try to keep the road open during wintertime as good as possible and usually it’s open about 80% of the time.

 The drive was worth it when I climbed the approximately 12 feet high snowbank.
 There is a ramp next to the Rim Village Restroom Building.
 From here you can climb the snowbank easy.
 Be careful the ramp can be icy.
 Stay back from the edges.
 Overhanging snow over the rim of the crater can be hard to spot and are very dangerous.

 Crater Lake is the deepest lake (1,943 ft / 592 m) in the United States.
 The lake is also considered the cleanest and clearest large body of water in the world.
 Fed by rain and snow only, but no rivers or streams.
 The lake resides inside a caldera formed by a 12,000-foot-tall volcano, which collapsed 7,700 years ago following a major eruption.